-This guide explains how to connect the GrowSpace UWB developer tag to a Raspberry Pi 4 Model B and receive real-time location data using the lec
+This guide explains how to connect the GrowSpace UWB developer tag to a Raspberry Pi 4 Model B and receive real-time location data using the lec and lep commands.

 It focuses on a hands-on example where you use Python to handle serial communication and directly analyze the location data.